List of Works H to L

 2023 Size 5Ocm x 6Ocm Acrylics on Canvas

-Hehe Hakopa ruled his mauri with a Maori bible and wove stories for the family encased in the karakia inside.
+Hehe Hakopa ruled his mauri with a Maori bible and wove stories for the family encased into the karakia inside.
 He taught all his children to use the karakia and waiata like a mere searching through a person to find and speak to their inner spirit.

-2024 Size 5Ocm x 60cm Acrylics on Canvas â€‹
+2024 Size 5Ocm x 60cm Acrylics on Canvas

 Hei Tiki the feminine in Maoridom.
 In myth her skill beyond the knowledge of trees.
 To us she is both talisman and kuia named for ancestors and proverbs of those on the other side.
 I saw my mum bless my hei tiki Te Wai Whero in the awa waters.
 As she lay the heavy pounamu on top of the water I was surprised to see it float as she began her karakia.
 The hei tiki literally began swinging from side to side swimming away up the awa as mum spoke her old words.
 My mum grabbed it back and growled my hei tiki saying 'no you don't' so matter of factly.